dwyl/learn-tdd/README.md

 all still pass (*no regressions*).

-3. ***Refactor*** the code *you* wrote - if you have time to tidy up the code *you* wrote to make it simpler (*for your future self or colleagues to undersand*) before you need to ship the current feature, do it.
+3. ***Refactor*** the code *you* wrote - if you have time to tidy up the code *you* wrote to make it simpler (*for your future self or colleagues to understand*) before you need to ship the current feature, do it.

 To develop the *habit(s)* you will need to be successful with TDD (*and software engineering in general*) we need to ***write*** a ***test first*** (*and watch it fail*) and *then* write the code required to make the test pass.